 Students and employees are encouraged to report criminal actions directly to the police by dialing 9-911 from any campus phone or 911 from any other phone.
 In addition, they are encouraged to report crimes to college administrative personnel, who will maintain a record of such reports, as follows:

 Criminal actions in the residence halls should be reported directly to the Resident Assistant, Resident Director or the Student Affairs Office.
-Incidents reported to the Resident Assistant must be reported to the Resident Director, who will communicate with Student Life and file a follow-up written report with that office.
+Incidents reported to the Resident Assistant must be reported to the Resident Director, who will communicate with Student Engagement and file a follow-up written report with that office.

 Criminal actions in other campus facilities should be reported to the Director of Public Safety or the Dean for Student Engagement.

 Nightly activity reports are collected by the Public Safety staff and disseminated to the Student Affairs office.